VMCAuctions/VMCAuction/README.md

 npm run dev
 ```

-Your browser will open up new tab for `https://localhost:8000/users/login`
+This command will open up new tab in your browser for: `https://localhost:8000/users/login`

 You may need to refresh the page if it didn't render immediately.

 ## Developing